 Similarity compression reduces duplicate blocks to metadata like deduplication, and since we use one of the latest and greatest compression algorithms it reduces the small repetitions that compression is good at reducing.
 Unlike deduplication and compression, it also gets the opportunity to reduce mid-size repetitions between blocks so a change to the quantity on hand in your inventory between snapshots will get stored as a few bytes of delta file instead of 27KB of compressed dedupe block.

-When your application writes to a system’s NFS mount point or an S3 bucket the compute node receiving your request, writes it to multiple 3D Xpoint SSDs in one or more enclosures, and acknowledges the write.
-The data is reduced and erasure-coded when it is asynchronously de-staged from 3D Xpoint to flash SSDs.
-That means data reduction has no impact on write latency because it happens after the data is safe in non-volatile .
+When your application writes to a VAST Data Platform’s NFS mount point or an S3 bucket the compute node receiving your request, writes it to multiple 3D Xpoint SSDs in one or more NVMe-oF enclosures, and acknowledges the write.
+The data is reduced and erasure-coded when it is asynchronously de-staged from 3D Xpoint to QLC flash SSDs.
+That means data reduction has no impact on write latency because it happens after the data is safe in non-volatile Storage Class Memory.

 That 3D Xpoint is also key to breaking the tradeoff between granularity and memory requirements deduplication systems have to make, All the metadata created by similarity compression is stored in the 3D Xpoint in one or more NVMe-oF enclosures.
 Any compute node can access, or update, any of the metadata directly at any time.
 Since our system was designed to store reduced data from inception all that metadata points to bytes, not blocks, in flash so we avoid the packing inefficiencies that plague so many storage systems.

 While as with any data reduction method the degree to which similarity compression can reduce any set of data depends on the data, some data is just more reducible than other data.
-To see if global similarity reduction really could reduce data more than standard deduplication and compression we configured a popular backup application to deduplicate, or deduplicate and compress the backups of a set of virtual machines and use a VAST Universal Storage system as the backup target.
+To see if global similarity reduction really could reduce data more than standard deduplication and compression we configured a popular backup application to deduplicate, or deduplicate and compress the backups of a set of virtual machines and use a VAST Data Platform as the backup target.